Using free text parameters

 Hiptest also allows you to define that kind of parameters when writing a test.
 Let’s consider the test below:

-It would be really interesting to also check the content of the email.
+It would be really interesting to check also the content of the email.
 To do so, let’s add a free text parameter.
-This can be done by clicking the “speech” icon in the gray area in front of the action word.
+This can be done by clicking on the menu and selecting “Add free text parameter”.
 Once this is done, a field appears to enter the content of the parameter:

 Now it is possible to fill the content of the parameter, for example: